 In addition to the volume of survivor, eyewitness, and diplomatic evidence on the Armenian, Greek and Assyrian Genocides, there are eyewitness accounts by Australian and other Allied servicemen from World War One (WWI).
 These prisoners-of-war, infantrymen and cavalrymen describe their own experiences of witnessing these events throughout the Middle East.

-Hundreds of Anzacs were captured as prisoners on all the major battlefronts where they faced the Ottoman Turkish forces: the Sinai Peninsula (present day Egypt) and Palestine; Mesopotamia (present day Iraq); as well as the Gallipoli Peninsula and the Hellespont (Dardanelles).
+At least 217 Anzacs are known to have been captured as prisoners on all the major battlefronts where they faced the Ottoman Turkish forces: the Sinai Peninsula (present day Egypt) and Palestine; Mesopotamia (present day Iraq); as well as the Gallipoli Peninsula and the Hellespont (Dardanelles).
+Almost one-third of them died in captivity.
 See http://www.awm.gov.au/exhibitions/stolenyears/ww1/turkey/

-Many of these prisoners-of-war in the Ottoman Turkish Empire – members of the Australia and New Zealand Army Corps – witnessed the Armenian, Greek and Assyrian Genocides.
+Many of these prisoners-of-war in the Ottoman Turkish Empire – members of the Australia and New Zealand Army Corps -witnessed the events surrounding the Armenian, Greek and Assyrian Genocides.

-Many of these Anzac stories reporting the annihilation of Armenians, Greeks and Assyrians were recorded at the time.
-One account was provided by allied prisoners who were kept in the Armenian Church in the city of Akroinos (present day Afyonkarahissar, Central Turkey) and used its graveyard as their exercise yard.
-They reported that the iron-covered gates of the Armenian cemetery were riddled with bullets and suggested that some Armenians had sold their lives dearly.
-Another story recounts that during the northern summer of 1918, the Dunsterforce (an allied military unit composed of Australian, New Zealand, British and Canadian soldiers) rescued some 40,000 Assyrians and Armenians from south-eastern Anatolia (present day Eastern Turkey) and north-western Iran by bringing them to the relative safety of British Mesopotamia (present day Iraq).
+The circumstances of the war also made Anzacs rescuers of the survivors of the Armenian genocide.
+During the northern summer of 1918, the Dunsterforce (an allied military unit composed of Australian, New Zealand, British and Canadian soldiers) rescued some 40,000 Assyrians and Armenians from south-eastern Anatolia (present day Eastern Turkey) and north-western Iran by bringing them to the relative safety of British Mesopotamia (present day Iraq).

 There are also a number of cases where Imperial Camel Corps personnel (Australia soldiers) provided sanctuary for Armenian Genocide survivors in the Jordan River Valley in 1917 and 1918.
 In a touching display of humanity amid the horrors of war, Anzac Colonel Arthur Mills carried a 4-year-old Armenian girl, sleeping in his arms, on his camel to safety.
 See http://adb.anu.edu.au/biography/mills-arthur-james-7591

 During and immediately after World War One, the experiences of Anzac soldiers and their reports of the annihilation of Armenians, Greek and Assyrians eventually reached Australia.
 These stories were widely reported in Australian media.
-Hundreds of articles were published in the major Australian newspapers during this period detailing the eyewitness accounts and experiences of Anzac soldiers.
+Hundreds of articles were published in the major Australian newspapers during this period detailing the experiences of Anzac soldiers and POWs.

 Many of the Anzacs that returned to Australia after the war joined the Armenian relief movement which had mobilised a broad spectrum of Australian religious, political and civic leaders.